nicholaswilde/recipes/docs/vegetarian/veggie-burgers.md

 ### Step 2

-Heat skillet over medium heat.
-Once hot, add raw walnuts and toast for 5 to 7 minutes, stirring frequently, until fragrant and golden brown.
+[Toast the raw walnuts][3] until fragrant and golden brown.
 Let cool and move onto the next step.

 ### Step 3